Developing colour film

-Your colour films are in proper good hands thanks to this trusty workhorse, our Noritsu V30 film processor.
-From April 2021 we will have two, double trouble!
+Your colour films are in good hands thanks to this trusty workhorse, our Noritsu V50 film processor.

 Two rolls of film are placed into the machine at a time and the development process takes ten minutes from start to finish.
-The Noritsu V30 can process up to 30 rolls an hour, hence the name V30!
+The Noritsu V50 can process up to 50 rolls an hour, hence the name!

-Once your films are developed, it's time for our scanners to their bit.
+Once your films are developed, it's time for our scanners to do their bit.

-We have 3 top of the range lab scanners, one Fuji Sp3000 and two Noritsu HS1800's.
+We have 4 top of the range lab scanners, The Noritsu HS1800

 Doing our bit for the environment.